FACT SHEET: HONG KONG FINTECH LANDSCAPE

 - Nurturing the ecosystem with funding and policies by setting up a new FinTech Cross-Agency Co-ordination Group and various industry key players to formulate supportive policies for the Hong Kong FinTech ecosystem

 - As one of the key initiatives under its “Fintech 2025” strategy, Commercial Data Interchange (CDI) is officially launched on 24 October 2022, signifying a new era of data sharing.
 With the launch of CDI, financial institutions could embrace more innovative applications to digitalise and streamline a wide range of financial processes, such as Know-Your-Customer (KYC), credit assessment, loan approval and risk management.
-During the pilot launch, CDI has registered over HK$1.6 billion in approved SME loans and attracted the participation of 23 banks with material SME business and 10 data providers.
+It was estimated that CDI had facilitated more than 3,100 loan applications, amounting to about HK$2.8 billion since its production launch.

 - During FinTech Week 2022, the Government issued a policy statement on the development of Virtual Assets (VA) in Hong Kong, recognising VA is here to stay and the potential of distributed ledger technologies (DLT) and Web 3.0 to become the future of finance and commerce.
 The Government, in conjunction with the financial regulators, are working towards providing a facilitating environment for promoting sustainable and responsible development of the VA sector in Hong Kong.

 - Over the past few years, the Government and the regulators have developed a comprehensive framework for the regulation of VA activities, under the “same activity, same risks, same regulation” principle.
-A new licensing regime for VA Service Providers will align requirements for VA Exchanges in terms of anti-money laundering, counter-terrorist financing (“AML/CTF”), and investor protection to those currently applicable to traditional financial institutions, hence offering licensed VA Exchanges the status and credibility to access a wider net of investors in the Hong Kong market.
+A new licensing regime for VA Service Providers will take effect on 1 June 2023 to align requirements for VA Exchanges in terms of anti-money laundering, counter-terrorist financing (“AML/CTF”), and investor protection to those currently applicable to traditional financial institutions, hence offering licensed VA Exchanges the status and credibility to access a wider net of investors in the Hong Kong market.

 GBA as a Gateway for FinTech companies to Prosper

 - The GBA Wealth Management Connect Scheme facilitates cross-boundary wealth management within the GBA, an open and economically vibrant region with a population of over 86 million.
-The GDP of the GBA was around US$ 1.95 trillion in 2021, which was 20% higher than 2020.
+The GDP of the GBA exceeded RMB13 trillion in 2022.
 While promoting the organic growth of our local wealth management market, it will drive the development of the entire financial services value chain, encompassing product development, distribution, asset management and related professional and support services.

 Strong Funding Landscape